 How do I participate?

-This weekly series will take place on Zoom conference.
+This monthly series will take place on Zoom conference.
 You will receive a private link to the meeting via email.
 If you do not have Zoom installed, you will be asked to download and install Zoom before you can join the meeting room.

 How do I submit a question?

-The first 100 participants to sign onto the meeting will be able to ask a question through the chat box feature.
+You will be able to ask a question through the chat box feature.
 You may also submit your question via email.
 Please send your question to [email protected].

 I can’t make all of the meetings.
 Will there be a recording?

 Each session will be recorded.
 You will receive a link to the recording following each session.

 We have security precautions in place for this Zoom webinar, including a private link and password requirement.
 Our team did extensive research before deciding that Zoom is still the best platform for this event.
 It is a Zoom webinar instead of a Zoom call, so attendees cannot be seen or heard like they can on a call, so “hacking” is rendered mostly ineffectual.
 Our team has had training and will have oversight and control of the entire meeting.